mafaneh/nordic-pawr-course/README.md

 ## Who Should Enroll?
 The course is designed for embedded software engineers, firmware developers, students, makers, or anyone with prior experience with Bluetooth Low Energy development and the nRF Connect SDK/Zephyr RTOS with the goal of developing large-scale, low-power Bluetooth-based centralized systems.

-## Who Shouldn’t Enroll?
-- Complete beginners in Bluetooth Low Energy development.
-For those just starting out with Bluetooth LE, it is recommended that they join the Bluetooth Developer Academy and/or take Nordic’s DevAcademy “Bluetooth Low Energy Fundamentals” course.
+For those just starting out with Bluetooth LE, joining the Bluetooth Developer Academy and/or taking Nordic’s DevAcademy “Bluetooth Low Energy Fundamentals” course (linked above) is highly recommended.
-- Beginners in Zephyr RTOS and nRF Connect SDK development.

 For those just starting out, taking the Nordic DevAcademy “nRF Connect SDK Fundamentals” course is highly recommended.

 ## Zero Risk – FREE!
 This is a 100% Free course, so there’s no risk in enrolling.
 The content is also self-paced, so you can take your time and review the material at your leisure.